claytonrcarter/vuex-resource-modules/README.md

 ## Actions
 All actions accepts a single parameter, just like all Vuex actions. (eg `dispatch('find', {id: 1})`) Except where noted, we assume that it will be an object literal whose properties and values are the request parameters and/or data body.
+(Action names and routes are based on the APIs of Ember.Data, JS-Data and Eloquent.)

 * `find` - GET `/widgets/1`
     * required: `{id: (int|string)}`